Princess Fathia of Egypt: Later life

+Fathia and her mother settled in the United States for the rest of their lives, having money troubles that eventually led to living in a small flat in California.
+Later in 1973, Fathia divorced Riyad Ghali because of bad investments that made them lose almost everything they owned.
+Later, her mother's jewelry was sold for $1,500,000.
+Fathia also worked as a cleaning lady to pay her debt.

 Some time later, her mother sent a request to President Anwar El-Sadat to retrieve their Egyptian passports, which he granted.
 However, a few days before returning to Egypt, Fathia was killed.

 Death

 An unconfirmed story by an Egyptian journalist states that on 10 December 1976, the day she was returning to Egypt, she went to her ex-husband's house with the excuse of "taking Ghali's mother's (Galila) clothes, where she found Ghali drunk.
 Not wanting her to leave, he shot her in the head 6 times with his revolver before attempting to take his own life.
 Ghali survived and was promptly investigated.
 Some reports say he only served a year in prison, due to poor health.
 He died in 1987.

-Issue

-Fathia and Riad Ghali had three children, two sons and a daughter: